 Dry Eye Syndrome and Women

 Dry eye syndrome (DES) is a condition characterized by dry, itchy, gritty and burning eyes.
 It occurs when the eye isn’t properly lubricated, either due to insufficient or poor-quality tears.
 Healthy tears are made up of a delicate balance of water, oil, and mucous, and any imbalance in this composition can result in dry eyes.

 The symptoms of dry-eye can range from mildly uncomfortable to incapacitating and can cause visual disturbances or corneal damage if left untreated.
-If you think you may have dry eyes, or experience any of the following symptoms, Dr. William Altig can offer effective long-lasting relief.
+If you think you may have dry eyes, or experience any of the following symptoms, Our eye doctors can offer effective long-lasting relief.